g12mcgov/Terminal.js/README.md

 # Terminal.js

 A hackable, extendable, utterly-simply, terminal emulator for your browser.
+Here's a preview of it running locally, in Chrome:

 ![demo](http://i1158.photobucket.com/albums/p618/g12mcgov/demo1.gif)